paul-hammant/tbd/content/vcs-choices/index.md

 [Git website](https://git-scm.com/) and [Mercurial website](https://www.mercurial-scm.org/)

 Git and Mercurial have been popular DVCS technologies for many years.
 Portals like Github make Git the default choice for SCM/SVC/source-control.
-While the Linux Kernel is maintained with Git, and definately takes advantage of the D-Distributed aspect of the DVCS of Git (in that many divergent versions of kernel can exist over long periods of time), most enterprises are still going to count a single repo as the principal one, and within that a single branch as the long-term "most valuable" codeline.
+While the Linux Kernel is maintained with Git, and definitely takes advantage of the D-Distributed aspect of the DVCS of Git (in that many divergent versions of kernel can exist over long periods of time), most enterprises are still going to count a single repository as the principal one, and within that a single branch as the long-term "most valuable" code line.

 It is perfectly possible to do Trunk Based Development in a Git repository.
-By convention 'master' is the long term most valuable branch, and once cloned to your local workstation, the repo gains a nickname of 'origin'.
+By convention 'master' is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of 'origin'.

 An effective Trunk Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being